wallabag/android-app/README.md

 ## Features
 The android app lets you
-- Connect to your self hosted wallabag instance or connect to your Framabag.
+- Connect to your self hosted wallabag instance or connect to your wallabag.it or Framabag.
 - Supports wallabag 2.0
 - Completely ad-free
 - Increase and decrease the size of the font and also switch between a serif or sans-serif font for a more comfortable reading experience.